Wealth effect

 The wealth effect is the change in spending that accompanies a change in perceived wealth.

-Usually the wealth effect is positive: spending changes in the same direction as perceived wealth.
+Usually, the wealth effect is positive: spending changes in the same direction as perceived wealth.

 Effect on individuals

-Changes in a consumer's wealth cause changes in the amounts and distribution of his or her consumption.
+Changes in a consumer's wealth cause changes in the amounts and distribution of their consumption.
 People typically spend more overall when one of two things is true: when people actually are richer, objectively, or when people perceive themselves to be richer—for example, the assessed value of their home increases, or a stock they own goes up in price.

 Demand for some goods (called inferior goods) decreases with increasing wealth.
-For example, consider consumption of cheap fast food versus steak.
+For example, consider the consumption of cheap fast food versus steak.
 As someone becomes wealthier, their demand for cheap fast food is likely to decrease, and their demand for more expensive steak may increase.